 I’m the co-founder of TrowelBlazers, an organisation dedicated to telling the stories of pioneering women in palaeontology, geology and archaeology, and addressing gender disparity in these fields today.
 See trowelblazers.com, or join TeamTB (me, Suzie, Brenna & Becky) and the rest of the TrowelBlazers community on twitter, facebook and tumblr.

 Oh, and I’m writing a book for Bloomsbury Sigma.
 It’s called the World’s Smallest Mammoth.
+It’s a bit of a work in progress at the moment, I must admit.

 For non-academic talk requests and media enquiries please contact Aoife Rice at United Agents — email email@example.com.
 Otherwise fill out the form below and I’ll get back to you as soon as I can: